FeliceRivarez/FeliceRivarez/README.md

 I am currently an undergraduate in the College of Computer Science, Nankai University.
 My homepage is at [https://felicerivarez.github.io](https://felicerivarez.github.io), it is still under construction and may be glitchy.
 Feel free to drop an email, you can reach me at yifeizhang@mail.nankai.edu.cn.

 My current research interest is mainly authentication and password security.
 I am also looking forward to research in other aspects of cyber/information security.
-Anonymous Messaging, End-to-End encryption and deniable encryption would be of great interest, if I have the time to dive into the field in the future.
+AI security, as well as AI for security, will be topics I'd like to dive into in the future.
+On top of these, anonymous Messaging, End-to-End encryption and deniable encryption would also be of great interest, if I have the time to look into them in the future.

 Previous course repos(public) include: